 What is the difference?

-As we have discussed earlier, however, the difference doesn’t lie in symptoms or what happens when we have Stress or Anxiety but rather in cause… A stressor, an incident, or an upcoming event may cause us to feel Stressed.
-However, anxiety is a feeling of being under perceived attack while stress is a feeling of being under a real attack which may activate a defence mechanism within our body.
+As we have discussed earlier, however, the difference doesn’t lie in symptoms or what happens when we have stressed or anxious but rather in cause… A stressor, an incident, or an upcoming event may cause us to feel Stressed.
+However, anxiety is a feeling of being under perceived attack while stress is a feeling of being under a real attack which may activate a defense mechanism within our body.

 How do the two affect our performance?

 Oftentimes when we are under stress and/or anxiety we feel unable to give our 100% to anything- work, relationships etc. we also can’t seem to control our emotions.
 And because we can’t give our 100%, our stress and/or anxiety tends to increase, thus reducing our focus further… Making a never ending cycle.
 To perform better it is important to focus on breaking this cycle.
 Get help to deal with stress and anxiety talk to our counselor for and get the stress counselling right now.